Evident assembles data from a dynamic, representative, intentional cross-section of community members across Seattle.

 - Interpreted and shared hand-in-hand with community in ways that are easy to understand and use for their purposes

-Resource Map(s): A project to create a physical map (can be virtual, maybe also eventually physical/sculptural elements) of Seattle sustainability resources and ecosystem
+Resource Map(s): A project to create a physical map (currently requiring funding, the map may be virtual or eventually include physical or sculptural elements) of Seattle sustainability resources and ecosystems.

-Sound Listening: A quarterly communications platform with three parts: 1) In Sight (artwork/infographic responses to quarterly theme) ; 2) “Sound Bytes” (working title) a podcast with thought leadership or community-contributed comments; 3) “Sustainable Thoughts,” a quarterly op-ed style summary of the quarter’s analysis
+Sound Listening: A quarterly communications platform with three parts: 1) In Sight, artwork and infographic responses to the quarterly theme; 2) “Sound Bytes” (working title, currently unfunded), a podcast with thought leadership or community-contributed comments; 3) “Sustainable Thoughts,” a quarterly op-ed style summary of the quarter’s analysis.